rlivingsus/misc/books.md

 ### Tchaikovsky, Adrian:
 1)Shards of Earth, The FInal Architecture; 2) Dark Stars
+SHADOW OF APT: 0.5)Spoils of War, 1)Empire in Black and Gold, 2)Dragonfly Falling, 3)Blood of the Mantis, 4)Salute the Dark, 5)The Scarab Path, 6)The Sea Watch

 ### Varley, John
 GAEA TRILOGY: 1) Titan, 2) Wizard, 3) Demon